apify/crawlee/README.md

 ### Call to another act

-This example shows how to check XXXX and send email with
+This example shows how to call another act at Apify plarform - in this case apify/send-main to send email.

+<a href="./examples/call_another_act.js">Check source code here</a>

 ### Act used and synchronous API

 This example shows shows an act that has short runtime - just few seconds.
 It opens a webpage http://goldengatebridge75.org/news/webcam.html that contains webcam stream from Golden Gate bridge, takes a screenshot and saves it as output.
-This makes act executable synchronously with a single request that also returns its output.
+This makes act executable at Apify platform synchronously with a single request that also returns its output.

 Example is shared in library under https://www.apify.com/apify/example-golden-gate-webcam so you can easily run it with request to